St Matthew Academy: Primary phase

-Secondary Phase
+Secondary phase

 In Key Stage 3, all students study National Curriculum subjects, complemented by a technology and creative arts carousel, delivered in specialised classrooms with dedicated resources and equipment.
 Students are offered a choice of extra subjects at KS4 that will form their individual GCSE curriculum.
 The secondary phase currently has 750 students, 6 classes in each year group with a generous ratio of staff.
 Form classes in the school (exc.
 Year 11) are based on the houses Romero, Teresa and Mandela.

 Post-16

-St Matthew Academy does not have a sixth form attached to the secondary school; however maintains strong links with neighbouring Catholic Sixth Form providers, Christ the King Sixth Form, Sacred Heart Sixth Form and St Thomas the Apostle College Sixth Form (STAC).
+St Matthew Academy does not have a sixth form attached to the secondary school; however, it maintains strong links with neighbouring Catholic Sixth Form providers, Christ the King Sixth Form, Sacred Heart Sixth Form and St Thomas the Apostle College Sixth Form (STAC).